vk-cs/docs-public/docs/en/data-processing/cloud-streams/service-management/service-management.md

-Description of tools for working with Cloud Streams clusters in the personal account of VK Cloud.
+Description of tools for working with Cloud Streams clusters in the management console of VK Cloud.